Suppression and enhancement of bosonic stimulation by atomic interactions: METHODS

+Also note that in the limit of high temperature ($\lambda/d\ll 1$) and low recoil momentum ($Q\lambda \ll 1$) Eq.~(\ref{eq:si:10}) reduces to the result previously obtained in~\cite{Lu:2023}:

+$\tilde{S}(0)$ quantifies {\it global} density fluctuations (in the presence of a reservoir) and is proportional to isothermal compressibility, which can also be calculated from the {\it mean-field} energy of an interacting gas~\cite{Dalibard:2022}.
+Interestingly, this means that one can infer long-wavelength fluctuations from the mean-field energy, even though they are not captured by the mean-field wavefunction.
+However, this thermodynamic connection is not generalizable for $\tilde{S}(Q)$ at arbitrary $Q$, which measures {\it local} fluctuations on lengthscales $1/Q$.

-To compare these calculations to our measurements of $E$, we: (i)~account for our beam polarisation, and (ii)~use the mean-field (MF) density distribution within the local-density approximation to calculate the local scattering rate, and then integrate it over the trap.
+To compare our ($Q>0$) calculations to our measurements of $E$, we: (i)~account for our beam polarisation, and (ii)~use the mean-field (MF) density distribution within the local-density approximation to calculate the local scattering rate, and then integrate it over the trap.

-Specifically, for Fig.~\ref{fig3}\textbf{c} we calculate the MF distribution for the initial small $a$ (in state $\ket{1,-1}$) and the BMF effects for the final $a$ (in state $\ket{1,0}$), because on the timescale of the measurements the density distribution does not adjust to the change in $a$.
-As a complement to those measurements, in Extended Data Fig.~\ref{fig:si:5} we also show additional measurements taken in equilibrium (as in Fig.~\ref{fig2}), for the same $n = 10 \, \um^{-3}$ and $T=\Tc$.
-In the latter case the different $a$ values correspond to both different density distributions (MF effect) and different correlations (BMF effect), and the total reduction of $E$ with $a/\lambda$ is similar but slightly larger.
+Specifically, for Fig.~3\textbf{c}, to calculate the scattering rate at the final $a$ after the quench, we use the MF density distribution for the initial small $a$ (in state $\ket{1,-1}$), because on the timescale of the measurements the density distribution does not adjust.
+In contrast, in equilibrium, the density distribution at the final $a$ would also be slightly different.
+In Extended Data Fig.~5 we show such equilibrium measurements (taken as in Fig.~2), for the same $n = 10 \, \um^{-3}$ and $T=\Tc$.
+In this case, the total reduction of $E$ with $a/\lambda$ is slightly larger.

-Finally, in Extended Data Fig.~\ref{fig:si:6} we show our equilibrium calculations (including both MF and BMF effects) for a range of $a/\lambda$ and $T/\Tc$ values, for our setup and $n = 10 \, \um^{-3}$.
+Finally, in Extended Data Fig.~6 we show our equilibrium calculations for a range of $a/\lambda$ and $T/\Tc$ values, for our setup and $n = 10 \, \um^{-3}$.